avi350751/graph-your-way/README.md

 LangGraph is a library for building stateful, multi-actor applications with LLMs.
 This repository demonstrates how to design and implement various workflow patterns using LangGraph's core concepts: **state graphs**, **nodes**, **edges**, and **execution flows**.

 Each notebook builds upon the previous one, introducing new concepts while reinforcing core ideas.
+With 8 progressive notebooks, you'll advance from fundamentals to production-ready parallel workflows.

 ## 🎯 Learning Path